-The Law Offices of Jeffrey S. Glassman is actively investigating claims on behalf of active service members and veterans who used 3M Co.’s Combat Arms earplugs and have suffered hearing loss, tinnitus or other ear damage.
+The Jeffrey Glassman Injury Lawyers is actively investigating claims on behalf of active service members and veterans who used 3M Co.’s Combat Arms earplugs and have suffered hearing loss, tinnitus or other ear damage.

 The United States military purchased the double-ended earplugs to protect service members from hearing loss injuries.
 Veterans are likely to suffer conditions such as tinnitus and hearing loss in one or both ears.
 The U.S. Department of Veterans Affairs says hearing loss is “by far the most prevalent service-connected disability among American veterans.”

 Unfortunately, the earplugs didn’t work because they failed to properly seal inside the ear canal.
 As a result, soldiers who saw combat, performed certain training drills or otherwise worked in noisy environments often suffered serious and permanent hearing loss and damage.